kristopolous/BOOTSTRA.386/README.md

 Let's make software fun again, remember those days?
 Oh you're too young?
 Well trust me, it used to be a blast!
 Let's do *that* again, it was a good time.

+Also you can give me money, as little as $1/month ...
+Click on that heart sponsor thing at the top ...
+I'm a sponsorer as well!

 ### Bugs and Stuff

 Check out the [contribution](https://github.com/kristopolous/BOOTSTRA.386/blob/master/CONTRIBUTING.md) doc - it's easy, I swear.